TargetLocked/serenity/docs/configuration/template.md

 #### extra_groups.include_profile_outbounds

-Include outbounds from profile in the group.
+Include all outbounds from profile in the group.

 If enabled, `extra_groups.target` must be `default`.